-\paragraph{Model construction algorithm} Given a model and external metabolite concentrations, one could determine a steady state numerically (Figure \ref{fig:samplingalgorithm} (a)).
-However, to guarantee a biochemically plausible state, it is easier to directly predefine the stationary fluxes and to choose kinetic rate laws and metabolite levels that match them by construction (Figure \ref{fig:samplingalgorithm} (b)).
-Model construction based on elasticity sampling combines ideas from thermodynamic flux analysis \cite{bbcq:04,kuph:06,hohh:07} (steady-state phase) as well as SKM \cite{sgsb:06} and thermodynamically feasible model parametrisation \cite{likl:06a,edgi:07} (elasticity phase).
+\myparagraph{Model construction algorithm} In a model with predefined kinetic constants, enzyme levels, and external metabolite concentrations, steady-state fluxes and concentrations can be determined numerically (Figure \ref{fig:samplingalgorithm} (a)).
+However, to construct models with physiolocally plausible states, it may be safer to start from reasonable metabolic fluxes and to construct metabolite levels and kinetic rate laws around them in such a way that they yield the predefined fluxes (Figure \ref{fig:samplingalgorithm} (b)).
+Model construction based on STM combines ideas from thermodynamic flux analysis \cite{bbcq:04,kuph:06,hohh:07} (in the metabolic state phase), SKM \cite{sgsb:06} and thermodynamically consistent model parametrisation \cite{likl:06a,edgi:07} (in the kinetics phase).
 Like in SKM, steady-state concentrations and fluxes can be predefined.
-To satisfy Wegscheider conditions, Haldane relations, and the sign constraints between reaction rates and driving forces, steady-state quantities and kinetic constants are chosen sequentially.
-The network structure, our starting point, is defined by a stoichiometric matrix, an allosteric regulation matrix, and a list of external metabolites.
-Then, free variables (steady-state variables and saturation values) are determined step by step and based on known values, constraints, or probability distributions.
-In practice, free values can be chosen manually, by optimisation, by fitting them to data, or by random sampling.
-The dependent variables (e.g.~rate constants) are computed from previously chosen variables according to the dependence scheme shown in Figure \ref{fig:samplingscheme}.
-Details about specific models and their construction are given in section \ref{sec:SIexamplemodels}.
-All models in the article were checked for stability of the reference state.
+To satisfy Wegscheider conditions, Haldane relationships, and the sign constraint between reaction rates and thermodynamic forces, steady state and kinetic constants are chosen sequentially.
+The network structure, our starting point, is defined by stoichiometric matrix, regulation matrix, and the list of external metabolites.
+In the algorithm, free variables (steady-state variables and saturation values) are determined step by step based on known values, constraints, or probability distributions: they can be chosen manually, by optimisation, by fitting them to data, or by random sampling.
+Dependent variables (e.g.~kinetic constants) are computed from variables chosen previously, as prescribed by the dependency schema in Figure \ref{fig:samplingscheme}.
+Finally, models can be checked for a stable steady state (if such a state is required for the further analysis, e.g.~Metabolic Control Analysis).